jlperona/bart-passenger-heatmap/geojson/README.md

 I was unable to find this data anywhere else, so I made it myself.
 Hence, this GeoJSON file has one polyline from station to station.

-To create this file, I imported the track data from the KML file above into ArcGIS.
+To create this file, I imported the track data from the KML file above into GIS software (ArcGIS, QGIS).
 I then split the polylines for the routes by the stations into separate segments, using the station points themselves to split it.
 Due to the way it was split, I had to merge some pieces back together, and remove some duplicates.
-Finally, I exported the data to GeoJSON via ArcGIS.
+Finally, I exported the data to GeoJSON.
-I also removed some extraneous data provided by ArcGIS, and renamed track segments to be more descriptive.
+I also removed some extraneous data, and renamed track segments to be more descriptive.

 ### Reproducibility

-Unlike with the previous file, I don't see a way to reproduce what I did in ArcGIS via a script.
+Unlike with the previous file, I don't see a way to reproduce what I did via a script.
-There were many modifications that I had to make, and I'm not sure it's possible to script that in ArcGIS.
+There were many modifications that I had to make, and it would be difficult to script that in GIS software.

 ## Using the files